affinipay/chargeio-net/README.md

 -   `DeleteBank`
 -   `ListBanks`
 -   `GetToken`
--   `CreateToken`

 Refer to [Payment Methods](https://developers.affinipay.com/reference/api.html#PaymentMethods) for more information.

 ### RecurringChargeService
-The AffiniPay payment gateway's recurring charge support makes it easy to collect payments from customers on an ongoing, scheduled basis--from simple donations to more complicated installment plans.
+The AffiniPay Payment Gateway's recurring charge support makes it easy to collect payments from customers on an ongoing, scheduled basis--from simple donations to more complicated installment plans.

 This service includes the following methods: